valmojr/armatak/README.md

 The server-side CoT router supports two transports:
 - Plain TCP, for legacy TAK ingress.
-- Mutual TLS, using a CA PEM, client certificate PEM, and client key PEM so the Arma session can publish as an authenticated TAK device on port `8089`.
+- Mutual TLS, using the TAK Server authentication API, so the Arma session can publish as an authenticated TAK device on port `8089`.

 ## Get in Touch